 The Parish budgets each year for a small amount of money to be donated to local organisations who submit a grant application.
 You can access the grant application form here and it should be completed and returned to the Parish Clerk no later than 31st January each year; successful applicants will receive a grant by the end of March.

-Jackie is employed by the Council for approx 7 hours per week.
-Her role includes the park gate security.
+Jackie is employed by the Council for 7 hours per week managing the park gate security.

 Parish Owned Assets